 Contraception: It is currently unknown whether the vaccine being tested is safe during pregnancy.
 For this reason, it is important that women use adequate contraception during the trial period, for at least 3 months after your final vaccination.
-Women who are not of childbearing potential (i.e. post-menopausal or permanently sterile due to surgery such as a hysterectomy) will not be required to use contraception.
+Women who are not of childbearing potential (i.e. postmenopausal or permanently sterile due to surgery such as a hysterectomy) will not be required to use contraception.
 This will be discussed with you at the screening visit.
 If you were to become pregnant during the trial you must tell us immediately and you will be withdrawn from the study, although we will ask to follow you up for safety reasons.
 Male participants with female partners are not required to use barrier methods for the purposes of contraception, as the risks of vaccine excretion are negligible.
+Participants that have been unblinded and are due to receive doses of ChAdOx1 nCoV-19 vaccine either as part of the national rollout, as an Extra Visit if they received a single dose of vaccine in the study or if they were a control, will be advised that they do not need to continue to use effective contraception within the trial.
+This is in line with national guidance.